johnweldon/wiki.juju-actions.archive/Juju Actions CLI spec.md

 ## Contents
  - [Action commands](#action-commands)
-   - `juju actions` list the available actions for a unit
+   - `juju actions` list the available actions for a service
    - `juju do`
    - `juju wait`
    - `juju queue`